When I was a junior in high school, my English teacher had us read “Waiting For Godot,” the play by Edward Albee.

 Spoiler alert - he doesn’t.

 Somewhere in that discussion Mrs. Hostetler asked us all what our individual “Godots” were.
-I remember my friend Erin sitting next to me saying that her Godot was to be accepted to college.
+My friend Erin said her Godot was to be accepted to college.
 She did that and more, working now as a doctor in the Pacific Northwest.

 My Godot was a book.